 A question I get all the time when running marketing campaigns for and coaching authors is: How much does a book cover cost?

 Well, as with most things in life, there isn't a true one answer but let's break it down.

 How much does a book cover cost can vary between $10-$950 depending on the level of customization, quality, and experience of the designer.
 Before deciding on how much you’re going to pay want, you need to think your overall marketing budget of the goal of the book.

 Let's dig into our options within this range.

 The Importance of a Great Book Cover

 Imagine that you are walking into a book store on the hunt for a new book.
 What is the first thing that you look at when scanning the racks?
 The cover, of course.
 Your eyes pause at the book covers that entice them.
-In this micro-second of pausing, your brain sets other processes in motion.
+In this micro-second of pausing, your brain sets more processes in motion.